Monmouth County Personal Injury Attorney

-Monmouth County New Jersey
+Representing Injured Victims in Monmouth County and throughout New Jersey

-What Is A Monmouth County Personal Injury Lawsuit?
+What is a Personal Injury Lawsuit?

 Where a case is filed is known as the venue of the suit under the New Jersey court rules.
 Under New Jersey Court Rule 4:3-2, venue is properly established when one of the parties resides in the county where the case is filed at the time the case is filed or the county in which the event which is the subject of the lawsuit took place.
 For example, if the injured person resides in Monmouth County at the time of the filing of the lawsuit, the suit can be heard in Monmouth County.
 Additionally, if the person who is being sued resides in Monmouth County at the time of the filing of the lawsuit the lawsuit can be heard in Monmouth County.
 Finally, if the event took place in Monmouth County, the case can be heard in Monmouth County.
 For example, if the injured person and the other individual involved in the car accident do not live in Monmouth County, but the car accident took place in Monmouth County, the lawsuit can still be brought in the Monmouth County Superior Court.

-Contact Our Monmouth County Personal Injury Attorneys
+Contact a Monmouth County Personal Injury Lawyer Today